-- the location and areal extent of the mineral resources to be developed or mined; - the location and boundaries of mining tenures, granted or proposed, to which the project area is, or will be subject; - the location of the proposed mine excavation(s); - the location and boundaries of any project sites; - the location and boundaries of any other features that will result from the proposed mining including waste/spoil dumps, water storage facilities and other infrastructure; and - any part of the resource not intended to be mined and any part of the resource that may be sterilised by the proposed mining operations or infrastructure.
+- the location and areal extent of the mineral resources to be developed or mined; - the location and boundaries of mining tenures, granted or proposed, to which the project area is, or will be subject; - the location of the proposed mine excavation(s); - the location and boundaries of any project sites; - the location and boundaries of any other features that will result from the proposed mining including waste/spoil dumps, water storage facilities and other infrastructure; and - the location of any proposed buffers, surrounding the working areas.

+Any part of the resource not intended to be mined and any part of the resource that may be sterilised by the proposed mining operations or infrastructure.